mbeave/linkedin-application-bot/README.md

 The .env file you've created is listed in the .gitignore file and so won't ever be accidentally pushed to the GitHub repo with your info.

-Next, you have two options: you can run the bot in headed mode with:
+Next, you have three options: you can run the bot in headed mode with:

 ```
 npx playwright test --headed